Bolympus1/DADS7202/README.md

   - Handle Outlier by IQR (Interquartile range)
   - Handle Standardize by StandardScaler

-  Moreover, before we run traditional ML we have to handle data to be suitable for the ML technic and maximize F1 score.
-The technic that use for data preparation for traditional ML is shown below the table.
+  Moreover, before we run traditional ML we have to handle data to be suitable for the ML technique and maximize F1 score.
+The technique that use for data preparation for traditional ML is shown below the table.
 ![deepleaning (4)](https://user-images.githubusercontent.com/107410157/189487745-515b2efb-e43f-48c6-b2b5-fb31796f9d82.png)

 # Traditional ML:
 We selected 4 traditional ML are HistGradientBoosting, Decision Tree, K-Nearest Neighbors(KNN), and Logistic Regression for Binary classification.
-KNN show the higest F1-score 0.9877 and use only 0.02 sec for training and the other technic show performance result as table.
+KNN show the higest F1-score 0.9877 and use only 0.02 sec for training and the other technique show performance result as table.

 ![image](https://user-images.githubusercontent.com/107410157/189485680-2a6b702b-2799-4b5b-98da-5b122ced2b53.png)